MLHale/nebraska-gencyber-modules/2024/how_to_be_cyber_awesome_phishing/README.md

 * __Confidentiality__: Define permissions for interactions with protected objects.

 ### Introduction
 Phishing is a cybercrime where scammers pretend to be a trusted source to trick you into giving away your personal information, like passwords or credit card details.
-Be cautious of any unexpected messages or requests for information online.
+In this lesson, we will learn what phishing is by put our phishing radar to the test with a challenging activity.

 ### Goals